-- Encourage regular and punctual school attendance - Ensure that the child/children in their care arrive at School punctually, prepared for the school day - Contact school before morning registration, on each day of the student's absence, by calling school and making the appropriate selection when prompted to do so and then stating the reason for absence.
-Alternatively, a letter can be sent for the attention of the Attendance team.
-The letter should explain the reason and date(s) of absence, giving the student's full name.
-Any unexplained absence is treated as unauthorised absence - Contact School if a student will be arriving late and provide a reason for lateness.
-Alternatively, a letter can be sent for the attention of the Attendance team.
-The letter should explain the reason the student is late, giving the student's full name - Contact the School promptly whenever any problem occurs that may keep the student away from School

-- Provide the school with more than 1 emergency contact number for their child - Ensure that, where possible, appointments for their child are made outside of the school day - reply to the automated text message, requesting reasons for absence
+- Encourage regular and punctual school attendance - Ensure that the child/children in their care arrive at school punctually, prepared for the school day - Contact school before morning registration, on each day of the student's absence, by calling school and making the appropriate selection when prompted to do so and then stating the reason for absence.
+Any unexplained absence is treated as unauthorised absence - Contact school if a student will be arriving late and provide a reason for lateness. - Contact the school promptly whenever any problem occurs that may keep the student away from school - Provide the school with more than one emergency contact number for their child - Ensure that, where possible, appointments for their child are made outside of the school day - Reply to the automated text message, requesting reasons for absence